Hanksville, Utah Badlands & Sculpted Desert Photography Workshop

 Workshop video

-This video documents field scouting in the Hanksville badlands and examples of how desert formations and night skies photograph under spring conditions.
+This video documents field work in the Hanksville badlands and examples of how desert formations photograph under spring conditions.

 About the Hanksville, Utah photography workshop